 The ranch is also home to abundant wildlife, including coyotes, javelina, deer, elk, bobcats, mountain lions, foxes, roadrunners, hawks and other birds of prey and waterfowl.

 The ranch is adjoined by State Trust land and U.S. Bureau of Land Management lands, linking it to other undeveloped open lands, primarily used for grazing.

 Skull Valley rancher Dave Jenner, began assembling smaller ranches in the 1950s to create the W Diamond containing a total of 4,296-acre deeded acres.
-Dave had the vision to place his ranch under the protection of an agricultural conservation easement with the Central Arizona Land Trust in 2007, making this the first ranch in central Arizona to be protected from development in perpetuity.
+Dave had the vision to place his ranch under the protection of an agricultural conservation easement with the Central Arizona Land Trust in 2007.

 Jenner was motivated to protect the property due to the rapid growth he’d witnessed in the area over the decades as a resident, county commissioner and school board member.
 By placing his ranch under an agricultural conservation easement, he ensured preservation of this diverse property for generations to come.
 As part of his agreement with the Central Arizona Land Trust, small parcels were reserved as future home sites, as well as the educational, organic farm site for Prescott College.

 In return for donating the easement to the Central Arizona Land Trust, Jenner received federal tax benefits specific to conservation easements, along with the peace of mind that his ranch, including its rich bottomlands and water resources, will forever remain intact.

 In June 2015, the ranch sold to the Haverfield Family Trust.
 Vern Haverfield and Claudette (Haverfield) Johnson were delighted to buy the ranch after admiring it for some time.
 Today, Claudette continues running the ranch as a cattle operation, now called the Seven Spears Ranch.